 Grasshopper vs RingCentral Common Features

 RingCentral and Grasshopper both provide a PBX (Private Branch Exchange) which is synonymous with business phone service.
-The PBX allows employees to communicate internally using extensions, and externally with customers and vendors on shared phone lines.
+The PBX allows employees to communicate internally using extensions, and externally with customers and vendors on shared phone numbers.

 Business Phone Number and Extensions